My Seal and Them

 My Seal and Them (French: Mon phoque et elles) is a 1951 French comedy film directed by Pierre Billon and starring Marie Daëms, François Périer and Jeanne Fusier-Gir.
-A separate Swedish-language version My Friend Oscar was also produced.
+A separate Swedish-language version My Friend Oscar was also simultaneously produced with the same director.
 It was shot at the Photosonor Studios in Courbevoie on the outskirts of Paris.
 The film's sets were designed by the art director René Moulaert.

 Synopsis

 A fast-living diplomat's uncomplicated life is thrown into disorder when he wins a seal in a raffle.
-His girlfriend Gabrielle leaves him, but fortunately he meets Diana an Englishwoman who appreciates seals.
+His girlfriend Gabrielle leaves him, but he meets Diana, an Englishwoman who appreciates seals.